-How to Become a GP Trainer
+How to Become a GP Supervisor

-Help us train the next generation of GPs
+Help us train the next generation of GPs.

-Why Become a GP Trainer?
+Why become a GP supervisor?

 Fill out the form below and we'll be in touch to help you through the accreditation process.

-The information provided is reviewed against both WAGPET and college (ACRRM and/or RACGP) standards to determine whether all criteria are met.
+The information provided is reviewed against both WAGPET and College (ACRRM and/or RACGP) standards to determine whether all criteria are met.

 Criteria includes, but is not limited to: